webwriter-app/webwriter/@webwriter/website/src/content/docs/packages/publishing.md

 ---
-order: 4
+order: 203
-title: "Publishing widgets"
+title: "Publishing"
 ---
-# Guide: Publishing widgets
+# Publishing

 WebWriter uses [npm packages](https://docs.npmjs.com/packages-and-modules) to provide an easy way of extending the authoring tool with new widgets.
 WebWriter will discover any package published on npm ([read more about npm here](https://docs.npmjs.com/about-npm)) if it is tagged with the keyword `webwriter-widget`.